RagnarB83/ash-documentation/docs/coordinate-tools.rst

 .. code-block:: shell

+    fragedit.py systemfile.ygg atomlistfile
-    python3 fragedit.py fragfile.ygg atomlistfile
+    fragedit.py systemfile.xyz atomlistfile

+.. note:: The script needs to be in your PATH and might need to be made executable (chmod +x fragedit.py)

-The script will then read the ASH fragfile (fragfile.ygg) and extract the coordinates corresponding to atom indices present in the atomlistfile.
-The atomlistfile should contain a list of atom indices in a single line : e.g. 1 2 3 4 5 By default, the fragedit.py will also search for a file called qmatoms and read the list of atoms from there.
+The script will then read the coordinate-file (.ygg or .xyz) and extract the coordinates corresponding to atom indices present in the atomlistfile (e.g. named qmatoms or activeatoms).
+The atomlistfile should contain a list of atom indices in a single line : e.g. 1 2 3 4 5

 This will create a file called fragment.xyz (coordinates in Å), containing only the part of the system (as defined by the atom indices).
 This file can be visualized in a molecular builder (e.g. Chemcraft) and the coordinates can also be modified.

+.. note:: If you are using 1-based atom indexing to manage your qmatoms and actatoms files, there is an option: index1, that will assume that the atomlistfile contains 1-based indexing instead of the default 0-based indexing.

 **Update the part of the system (fragupdate.py)**